sdetweil/MMM-Config/README.md

 	     used to define the default values to be presented in the form if no value is supplied from config.js

-if the overrides file is present when the create_form_for_module command is executed, then the customizations will be applied before the schema.json is generated.  this minimizes or eliminates custom editing of the schema.json file
+if the overrides file is present when the create_form_for_module command is executed, then the customizations will be applied before the MMM-Config.schema.json is generated.  this minimizes or eliminates custom editing of the schema.json file

 ### a few examples for the MMM-Config.overrides.json:

-in the 1st example in the calendar module, the titleReplace and locationTitleReplace we clarify these are used as lists of key/value pairs
+in the 1st example in the calendar module, the titleReplace and locationTitleReplace we clarify these are used as lists of key/value pairs (pairs is a special form variable created just for this application)

 ``````
     {
-		"titleReplace":"type":"pairs"},
+		"titleReplace":{"type":"pairs"},
 		"locationTitleReplace":{"type":"pairs"},
 		"excludedEvents":{"type":"object","object":{
 			"filterBy": "",
 			"until": "nn day(s)/week(s)/month(s)",
 			"caseSensitive": false,
 			"regex":false}},
 	    "customEvents":{"type":"object","object":{
 			"keyword": "",
 			"symbol": "",
 			"color": "",